liupei101/AdvMIL/README.md

 - `bcb_mode`: the backbone of generator, one of `patch` (ESAT), `graph` (PatchGCN), `cluster` (DeepAttnMISL), and `abmil` (ABMIL).
 - `disc_prj_iprd`: the way of fusion operation, one of `instance` (RLIP) and `bag` (regular fusion).
 - `gen_noi_noise`: the setting of noise adding, one of `0-1`, `1-0`, and `1-1`.
-- `semi_training`: if running semi-supervised training with AdvMIL.
+- `semi_training`: whether running semi-supervised training with AdvMIL.
 All the related configurations are started with `ssl_`.
-- `test`: if only testing models.
-Trained models will be loaded from `test_load_path`.
+- `test`: whether in a test mode.
+Trained models will be loaded from `test_load_path` for testing the samples in `test_path`.
 All the related configurations are started with `test_`.

 When you finished the configuration above, you can run the following command for training, validation, and testing:
 ```bash